laberning/openrowingmonitor/docs/backlog.md

 * improve the physics model for water rowers
 * make Web UI a proper Web Application (tooling and SPA framework)
 * record the workout and show a visual graph of metrics
+* show a splash screen while booting the device

 ## Ideas